 Take time out from gambling or limit the activity to an hour a day.
 A cool-off period blocks you from your account for a chosen amount of time.
 This makes it impossible to gamble.
 Self-exclusion blocks you for a minimum of 6 months, before you can gamble again.
 It is also advisable to limit the number of casinos you join as this can tempt you to overspend out of your budget range.

-These simple measures can help individuals keep gambling fun, as it should be and any winnings should be banked promptly to keep finances healthy.
+According to https://www.loanscope.com.au these simple measures can help individuals keep gambling fun, as it should be and any winnings should be banked promptly to keep finances healthy.